ibm-cloud-docs/speech-to-text/basic-response.md

 If your results include multiple final results, concatenate the `transcript` elements of the final results to assemble the complete transcription of the audio.

-You cannot change the duration of the default one-second pause interval that the service uses to determine a split in final results.
-Also, silence of 30 seconds in streamed audio can result in an [inactivity timeout](/docs/services/speech-to-text/input.html#timeouts-inactivity).
+Silence of 30 seconds in streamed audio can result in an [inactivity timeout](/docs/services/speech-to-text/input.html#timeouts-inactivity).
 {: note}

 ## Hesitation markers